Foil-Wrapped Grilled (or Baked) Butternut Squash with Sage

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Foil-Wrapped Grilled (or Baked) Butternut Squash with Sage is a good side dish for the original South Beach Diet or other low-glycemic diets.
-Butternut Squash isn’t low in carbs but it does have fiber so check the net carbs if you’re following a low-carb diet plan.
+Butternut Squash with Sage is a good side dish for the original South Beach Diet or other low-glycemic diets.
+Butternut Squash isn’t low in carbs so I’m not tagging it low carb or Keto, But it does have fiber so this recipe has about 15 net net carbs per serving which isn’t a huge splurge for a carb-conscious diet.

 Find More Recipes Like This One: